Non-compactness of the Prescribed Q-curvature Problem in Large Dimensions: Introduction

 which is a fourth-order analogue of (\ref{1.2}).
 We refer to the survey articles of Chang \cite{C1} and Chang-Yang \cite{CY1} and the lecture notes \cite{C2,CEOY} for more background information on the Paneitz operator.
 Recently, there are more and more interests in using higher order partial differential equations in the study of conformal geometry.
 See \cite{CY2,DM,WX} and references therein.

 There is an analogue problem to the Yamabe problem, that is, to find metrics of constant $Q-\text{curvature}$ in the conformal class of $g$.
-The problem can be transformed to solve the following $Q-\textit{curvature}$ \textit{equation}, for $N\geq 5$,
+The problem can be transformed to solving the following $Q-\textit{curvature}$ \textit{equation}, for $N\geq 5$,

 Clearly, every solution of (\ref{1.4}) is a critical point of the functional

 Consider

 We refer to $P(g)$ as the Paneitz energy.
 Clearly it is a conformal invariant.